Skip to main content

 • Assessing eligibility and whether it is a suitable alternative to other schemes

-• Approaching the Department to secure a unique identifier
+• Approaching the Department of Home Affairs to secure a unique identifier

 • Undertaking research to support the application